ryeones/fomties-digital-garden/_posts/2025-10-29-what i've learnt from trying to grow a theme page from scratch.md

 ---
-title: what i've learnt from running a small business 5 years ago
+title: what i've learnt from trying to grow a theme page from scratch
 tags:
   - reflections
   - entrepreneurship
+  - failures
 categories:
   - "[[posts]]"
 status: